 Alongside performing, Cora is an independent consultant on food recovery/sustainability.
-Recently, she worked as a freelance researcher and writer for think tank Joint Venture Silicon Valley (Food Recovery Initiative), the California Resource Recovery Association, and the Santa Clara County Food Recovery Program—on topics related to edible food recovery and redistribution and food waste prevention/reduction.
-As ODC's Sustainability Ambassador, Cora crafts and leads educational opportunities for ODC staff and students, including a panel talk on intersections of
+Recently, she worked as a freelance researcher and writer for think tank Joint Venture Silicon Valley (Food Recovery Initiative), the California Resource Recovery Association, and the Santa Clara County Food Recovery Program—on topics related to edible food recovery and redistribution and food waste prevention.
+She is currently the Outreach Director for Artists Climate Collective, a dancer-led organization dedicated to growing environmental awareness and building community around climate action in the arts.

 Awards & Recognitions

 2022 | San Francisco Magazine "Best of the Bay" Award - Representing ODC/Dance